 - Bond A charge on a resident's account that will be removed if the resident is no longer involved in future incidents.
-Bonds range in the range of \$100-\$300. - Alcohol Probation: A period (determined by the Residence Life Office) where a resident must refrain from possessing, consuming, or being under the influence of alcohol while inside a residence building. - Relocation: The mandatory relocation of a resident to another room, floor, or building indefinitely or for a specified time. - Exclusion A loss or limitation of access to all, or part, of the residence community or residence events. - Eviction Students can be evicted from residence for conduct-related issues as deemed necessary by the Associate Director of Student Services and Residence Life.
+Bonds range in the range of \$100-\$300. - Substance Probation: A period (determined by the Residence Life Office) where a resident must refrain from possessing, consuming, or being under the influence of substances (ex, alcohol, marijuana) while inside a residence building.
+The restricted substance(s) will be determined based on individual incidents. - Relocation: The mandatory relocation of a resident to another room, floor, or building indefinitely or for a specified time. - Exclusion A loss or limitation of access to all, or part, of the residence community or residence events. - Eviction Students can be evicted from residence for conduct-related issues as deemed necessary by the Director of Housing & Community Standards.
 Examples include, but are not limited to, multiple community standard infractions, disrespect towards staff, harassment or bullying of other residents, hateful or discriminatory behaviour towards others, physical/sexual assault, vandalism, theft, or possession of or involvement with illegal substances.